xSAVIKx/gcp-server-environments/app_engine_standard/README.md

-Google Cloud Functions
+App Engine Standard
 -------

-This package represents a GCF deployment unit.
+This package represents a GAE Standard deployment unit.

 ## How to deploy